Forrest City, Arkansas

-Forrest City is a city in St. Francis County, Arkansas, United States, and the county seat.
-It was named for General Nathan Bedford Forrest, a notable Confederate military leader.
+Forrest City is a city in and the county seat of St. Francis County, Arkansas, United States.
+It was named for General Nathan Bedford Forrest, a notable Confederate war hero who later became the first Grand Wizard of the Ku Klux Klan.
 Shortly after the end of the Civil War, he had a construction crew camped here, who were completing a railroad between Memphis and Little Rock.
 The population was 15,371 at the 2010 census, an increase from 14,774 in 2000.
 The city identifies as the "Jewel of the Delta".

 History

+19th century

 On October 13, 1827, St. Francis County, located in the east central part of Arkansas, was officially organized by the Arkansas Territorial Legislature in Little Rock.
-Nathan Bedford Forrest, a notable Confederate General, became interested in the area around Crowley's Ridge during the Civil War.

-In 1866 General Forrest and C. C. McCreanor contracted to finish the Memphis & Little Rock Railroad from Madison located on the St. Francis River to DeValls Bluff on the west bank of the White River.
+Nathan Bedford Forrest, a Confederate General and later the first Grand Wizard of the Ku Klux Klan, became interested in the area around Crowley's Ridge during the American Civil War.
+In 1866, General Forrest and C. C. McCreanor contracted to finish the Memphis & Little Rock Railroad from Madison located on the St. Francis River to DeValls Bluff on the west bank of the White River.
 The route traversed the challenging Crowley's Ridge and L'Anguille River bottoms.
-The first trains came through in 1868.
+In 1868, train service through Forrest City was established.

-General Forrest later built a commissary on Front Street.
+Forrest later built a commissary on Front Street.
 Colonel V.B.
 Izard began the task of designing the town at the same time.
-Most residents were calling the area "Forrest's Town," later to be known as Forrest City, incorporated May 11, 1870.
+Most residents were calling the area "Forrest's Town," which was later named Forrest City and was incorporated on May 11, 1870.